Light The Night: Illuminate Your Outdoor Space with Help from the Pros

 The most common designs CLC employs are simple but sophisticated, with people choosing to border their rooflines and windows and wrap their trees with lights.
 Templeton says his customers also request a lot of pre-lit, artificial greenery—garlands, swags and wreaths.

 The convenience of the whole process is that most of the companies that provide this service also store and maintain the items.
 No more carving out a spot in a storage shed and no more replacing bulbs or making repairs.
 While those businesses that require you to purchase the products will charge you a higher initial cost in the first year, each job cost really depends on the amount of lighting—and type of lighting—you choose.
+You can use garden festoon lights to make any outdoor space more comfortable in the summer evenings.

 One of the benefits of hiring a professional to handle this is that installation can begin at your convenience; most people choose to have lights installed just after Thanksgiving.
 Take-down can be timely as well.
 So there’s no more waiting to see if you will be the last house in the neighborhood with Christmas lights as it gets closer to Valentine’s Day.

 While hiring a professional can take the headaches away, it can also take out all the guesswork.
-A professional christmas light installer will take into account your home’s electric capacities, testing your outlets, using the appropriate adapters and cords, as well as keeping cords safely tucked away in the yard and at the side of homes.
+A professional electrical contractor or christmas light installer will take into account your home’s electric capacities, testing your outlets, using the appropriate adapters and cords, as well as keeping cords safely tucked away in the yard and at the side of homes.
 They can set up specialized digital timers, too, so the work is basically hands-free for the homeowner.

 If outdoor decorating is at the top of your Christmas to-do list, but often makes its way to the bottom, hiring someone to take care of the chore could free up more time to get to those tasks that make the holiday what it should be—a meaningful, stress-free, “bright” time for your family.